KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

                   \otimes q(s, \theta) \right),
 ```

 where {math}`\otimes` denotes convolution.
 This convolution filter is obtained by taking the inverse Fourier transform of the ramp filter, which is done in appendix [??](#app:ramp).
-The ramp filter and the corresponding convolution mask are shown in figure [42](#fig:rampfilter).
+The ramp filter and the corresponding convolution mask are shown in [](#fig:rampfilter).

 One can regard the ramp filter as a high pass filter which is designed to undo the blurring caused by backprojecting the projection, where the blurring mask is the point spread function computed in section [??](#sec:backprojection).